On cobordism maps on periodic Floer homology: Introduction

-The purpose of this article is to explore the cobordism maps on PFH induced by Lesfchetz firbation.
-We will answer above two questions for certain symplectic fibered cobordisms.
-Firstly, we follow the idea in \cite{HT} to define the cobordism maps $\overline{HP}(X, \omega_X, \Lambda_X)$ on PFH via Seiberg Witten theory and Theorem \ref{Thm0}.
-Secondly, we define another cobordism maps $HP(X, \omega_X, J, \Lambda_X)$ on PFH for synmplectic fibered cobordism, $(\pi_X: X \to B, \omega_X)$, from $(Y_+, \pi_+,\omega_+)$ to $(Y_-, \pi_-,\omega_-)$ which satisfies one of the following conditions below: \begin{enumerate} \item[ \Romannum{1}.] $g(B) \ge 2$, \item [\Romannum{2}.]
-When $g(B)=1$, we assume that each periodic orbit of $(Y_+, \pi_+,\omega_+)$ with degree $1$ is either $D$-negative elliptic or hyperbolic, and each periodic orbit of $(Y_-, \pi_-,\omega_-)$ with degree $1$ is either $D$-positive elliptic or hyperbolic, where $D \ge 1$. \item [\Romannum{3}.]
-When $g(B)=0$, we assume that \begin{enumerate} \item $Y_{+} \ne \emptyset$ and $Y_- \ne \emptyset$. \item Each periodic orbit of $(Y_+, \pi_+,\omega_+)$ with degree less than $Q$ is either $D$-negative elliptic or hyperbolic, where $D \ge Q$. \item Each periodic orbit of $(Y_-, \pi_-,\omega_-)$ with degree less than $Q$ is either $D$-positive elliptic or hyperbolic, where $D\ge Q$. \end{enumerate} \end{enumerate} The assumptions on $D$-positive(negative) elliptic orbits are inspired by \cite{H4}, the existence of these orbits are used to insure that the ECH index are nonnegative.
-The map is defined by counting of holomorphic curves with zero ECH index, by using the same techniques in \cite{HT1} and \cite{HT2}.
-It is worth mentioning that C.Gerig gives a similar construction in ECH setting recently. \cite{CG}.
-Finally, in the monotone case, we show that these two definitions in fact are equivalent.
+The purpose of this article is to explore the cobordism maps on PFH and we answer the questions above for certain Lefschetz fibrations.
+Firstly, we follow the idea in \cite{HT} to define the cobordism maps ${HP}_{sw}(X, \Omega_X, J, \Lambda_X)$ on PFH via Seiberg Witten theory and Theorem \ref{Thm0}.
+Since the Seiberg Witten theory works for any 4-manifold, the maps ${HP}_{sw}(X, \Omega_X, J, \Lambda_X)$ are well-defined for general symplectic cobordisms, not limited to Lefschetz fibration.
+These maps ${HP}_{sw}(X, \Omega_X, J, \Lambda_X)$ inherit the natural properties of Seiberg Witten cobordism maps.
+But beyond that, the maps satisfy an additional property called ``holomorphic curve axiom", which relates the Seiberg Witten equations and holomorphic curves.
+Secondly, we focus on the case that the symplectic cobordisms admit Lefschetz fibration structures.
+Under certain technical assumptions $(\spadesuit)$, we give an alternative definition of the cobordism maps, denoted by ${HP}(X, \Omega_X, J, \Lambda_X)$.
+These maps are defined by counting embedded holomorphic curves with zero ECH index, by using the same techniques in \cite{HT1} and \cite{HT2}, and without using Seiberg Witten theory.
+Furthermore, in most cases, we can deform the symplectic structure on the Lefschetz fibration such that it meets these technical assumptions $(\spadesuit)$.
+Finally, under certain monotonicity assumptions, we show that these two definitions are equivalent.
+In other words, Theorem \ref{Thm0} holds in cobordism level under the assumptions $(\spadesuit)$.
 The proof of this part relies heavily on Tuabes' series of papers \cite{Te1}, \cite{Te2}, \cite{Te3}, and \cite{Te4}.